Direct Thermal Labels

 Direct thermal transfer printing uses chemically treated, heat-sensitive media that blackens when it passes under the thermal printhead.
-Vivid Data Group has a wide variety of Direct Thermal Transfer material through our numerous distributors or we can help get you on track for pritning your own pre-printed labels.
+Vivid Data Group has a wide variety of Direct Thermal material through our numerous distributors or we can help get you on track for printing your own pre-printed labels.

 If the label is overexposed to heat, light, or other catalysts, the material will darken and make the text or barcode unreadable.
 For these reasons, direct thermal printing is not used for lifetime identification applications.
 The readability of direct thermal labels, wristbands, and receipt papers varies greatly, depending on the usage conditions, but the technology provides ample lifespan for many common barcode printing applications including shipping labels, patient and visitor identification, receipts, and ticket printing.

 Advantages of Direct Thermal